edunham/slides/think_git.rst

 .. note:: ECDSA is the new hotness -- elliptic-curve digital signature
     algorithm -- much smaller keys have comparable security

+    * GitHub can handle ECDSA, GitLab only does RSA as of 5.1.0

 What's a **repository**?
 ========================